moorepants/anaconda-dee-config/README.md

 1. to avoid a cluttering of (slightly) different Python environments across the infrastructure within the TU Delft
-2. to avoid intricate and disturbing differences between Python environments on the one hand and the DigitalExam python-environment during exams
+2. to avoid intricate and disturbing differences between Python environments used during instruction and exams
 3. to mitigate the burden of maintaining the configurations involved

 This installation is revised and updated in a yearly cycle.
 ICT-WPS